GoogleCloudPlatform/professional-services/examples/gcs-to-bq-serverless-services/Readme.md

     --trigger-event google.pubsub.topic.publish
     ```

 - **Step 6:** Invoke the end-to-end pipeline.
-Download [2020 Daily Center Data](https://ckan0.cf.opendata.inter.prod-toronto.ca/download_resource/800cc97f-34b3-4d4d-9bc1-6e2ce2d6f44a?format=csv) and upload to the GCS bucket(GCS_BUCKET_NAME)
+Download [2020 Daily Center Data](https://ckan0.cf.opendata.inter.prod-toronto.ca/download_resource/800cc97f-34b3-4d4d-9bc1-6e2ce2d6f44a?format=csv) and upload to the GCS bucket(<<GCS_BUCKET_NAME>>) in Step 1.

+**Debugging Pipelines**

+  Error message for the failed data pipelines are publish to Pub/Sub topic (ERROR_TOPIC) created in Step 4(Create Deadletter Topic and Subscription).
+The errors from both cloud function and spark are forwarded to Pub/Sub.
+Pub/Sub topic might have multiple entry for the same data-pipeline instance.
+Messages in Pub/Sub topic can be filtered using "oid" attribute.
+The attribute(oid) is unique for each pipeline run and holds full object name with the [generation id](https://cloud.google.com/storage/docs/metadata#generation-number).